 Optional Introductory Reading

 1. Benjamin Schumacher and Michael Westmoreland, Quantum Processes Systems, and Information,

 Cambridge University Press, Chapters 1-8.
-This is a good starter for those students who wish to review
+This is a good starting text

-the core aspects of quantum theory in the context of quantum information.
-One might also find
+for reviewing the key features of quantum theory in the context of quantum information.
+Also

-useful Benjamin Schumacher’s lectures on Quantum Theory, video archived at http://pirsa.org/C10028/.
+useful are Benjamin Schumacher’s lectures on Quantum Theory, video archived at http://pirsa.org/C10028/.

 edition, Chapters 1,2 and 22.